-What's changes if I take the program for Personal Growth or Counsellor Training?
+What changes if I take PRAC 1 for Personal Growth or Counsellor Training?

-If you are doing the program for personal growth purposes, you will not have to write the exams or complete the practicum and supervision components that are required for the Diploma program.
-You have until the end of PRAC 1 to decide if you wish to be in the diploma (Counsellor Training) stream.
+If you are doing the PRAC 1 for personal growth purposes, you will not have to write the exams or quizzes required for the Diploma program.
+You have until the end of PRAC 1 to decide if you wish to be in the Diploma (Counsellor Training) stream.
 Admission into PRAC 2 requires an undergraduate degree or equivalent by PLAR.
 PRAC 1 attendance counts towards the PLAR.
 PRAC 2 and 3 are not offered for personal growth, so you must complete all the diploma program requirements to participate in those years.

 What kind of support is available to me after I graduate?